Section 1 - The Church and Building Law

 For more information about the District Plan or to find out if Resource Consent is required, you should contact your local Territorial Authority.

-and evacuation scheme to provide for the safe, expeditious and efficient evacuation of all occupants of a building in the event of an emergency requiring evacuation.
+Almost all buildings (other than private residential dwellings) are required to have a fire safety and evacuation scheme in place to ensure the safe, expeditious, and efficient evacuation of all occupants in the event of an emergency requiring evacuation.

-For some buildings, there is a further requirement that the evacuation scheme must be an approved evacuation scheme.
-This means the evacuation scheme must be submitted to Fire and Emergency NZ (FENZ) for approval and ratification.
+Relevant buildings also require that the evacuation scheme be submitted to Fire and Emergency NZ (FENZ) for approval and ratification.

 Evacuation Schemes should:

-• include the provision of special measures for people with disabilities even if there are not any permanent occupants who are persons with a disability
+- include the provision of special measures for people with disabilities, even if there are no permanent occupants who are persons with disabilities

-The escape routes (to the evacuation and assembly points) must be maintained to ensure that, at all times, they are kept clear, and that exit doors are not locked, barred or blocked to prevent occupants from leaving the building.
+The escape routes (to the evacuation and assembly points) must be maintained to ensure that they are kept clear at all times and that exit doors are not locked, barred, or blocked to prevent occupants from leaving the building.

-Smoke control and fire stop doors must not be kept open other than by devices that comply with the Building Code.
+Smoke control and fire-stop doors must not be kept open except by devices that comply with the Building Code.

-Stairwells and passages which are designed as a means of escape from fire must not be used as places of storage or allowed to accumulate refuse.
+Stairwells and passages that are designed as a means of escape from fire must not be used as places of storage or allowed to accumulate refuse.

 Hazardous substances must not be stored near or within designated escape routes and should be stored in non-combustible containers with close-fitting lids.